Department: Student & Academic Services - Advice and Counselling Service

 The Advice and Counselling Service supports student engagement, retention and attainment by offering professional services to students experiencing emotional, psychological, welfare, financial and legal issues.

 At Queen Mary University of London, we believe that a diversity of ideas helps us achieve the previously unthinkable.

 Throughout our history, we’ve fostered social justice and improved lives through academic excellence.
 And we continue to live and breathe this spirit today, not because it’s simply ‘the right thing to do’ but for what it helps us achieve and the intellectual brilliance it delivers.

 We continue to embrace diversity of thought and opinion in everything we do, in the belief that when views collide, disciplines interact, and perspectives intersect, truly original thought takes form.

 We offer competitive salaries, access to a generous pension scheme, 30 days’ leave per annum (pro-rata for part-time/fixed-term), a season ticket loan scheme and access to a comprehensive range of personal and professional development opportunities.
 In addition, we offer a range of work life balance and family friendly, inclusive employment policies, flexible working arrangements, and campus facilities including an on-site nursery at the Mile End campus.

-The post is based at the Mile End Campus.
-It is a full time (35 hours per week), permanent appointment, with an immediate start date.
-The starting salary will be Grade 4, in the range of £34,220 - £40,194 per annum, inclusive of London Allowance.
+The post is based at the Mile End Campus in London.
+It is a part time (14 hours per week), permanent appointment, with an immediate start date.
+The starting salary will be Grade 5, in the range of £38,084 - £44,807 per annum (pro-rata), inclusive of London Allowance.